MicrosoftDocs/azure-docs/articles/sap/automation/configure-system.md

 ### Anchor virtual machine parameters

 The SAP on Azure Deployment Automation Framework supports having an Anchor virtual machine.
-The anchor virtual machine will be the first virtual machine to be deployed and is used to anchor the proximity placement group.
+The anchor virtual machine is the first virtual machine to be deployed and is used to anchor the proximity placement group.

-The table below contains the parameters related to the anchor virtual machine.
+This section  contains the parameters related to the anchor virtual machine.

 > [!div class="mx-tdCol2BreakAll "]